-To provide the necessary tools to understand and study the nature, sources and status of state and individual under international law.
+Objectives: To provide the necessary tools to understand and study the nature, sources and status of state and individual under international law.
 To equip with the knowledge of certain concepts such as nationality, refugee, sovereignty and jurisdiction.
 To enhance the competence to analyze and discuss treaties, legality of war, etc. To provide the knowledge of law of sea, air law and outer space law.

-Nature and Functions, Theories and Basis of International Law Third World Approaches to International Law: Asian African Contribution to the Development of International Law State in International Law: Legal Personality; Recognition; State Responsibility and Sovereign Immunity Status of Individual and Corporations under International Law: Legal Personality of Individual; Nationality, Statelessness and Refugees; Corporate Nationality.

-Lectures-09 Extraterritorial Jurisdiction: Principles of Jurisdiction; Criminal Jurisdiction, Hijacking Extradition; Immunity from Jurisdiction; State Jurisdiction and the Internet

-International Law Commission: Origin, Organization, Programme and method of work UNIT-III Lectures-08

-Law of Treaties: Definition, Vienna Convention on the Law of Treaties, State Practice -India, Interpretation of Treaties by Indian Courts

-The Legality of War and Use of Force: Outlawry of War-Historical Evolution; Position within the UN Charter; Definition of Aggression; and the Legality of Use of Nuclear Weapons

-Use of Force in International Law: States, Individual and United Nations

-The Law of Sea: Territorial Sea, High Seas, Exclusive Economic Zone, Continental Shelf, Continental Zone, Deep Sea Bed, Air Law: Sovereignty in Air Space, Freedoms and Liability Outer Space Law.
+UNIT-I Nature and Functions, Theories and Basis of International Law Third World Approaches to International Law: Asian African Contribution to the Development of International Law State in International Law: Legal Personality; Recognition; State Responsibility and Sovereign Immunity Status of Individual and Corporations under International Law: Legal Personality of Individual; Nationality, Statelessness and Refugees; Corporate Nationality.
+Lectures-09 UNIT-II Extraterritorial Jurisdiction: Principles of Jurisdiction; Criminal Jurisdiction, Hijacking Extradition; Immunity from Jurisdiction; State Jurisdiction and the Internet International Law Commission: Origin, Organization, Programme and method of work Lectures-09 UNIT-III Law of Treaties: Definition, Vienna Convention on the Law of Treaties, State Practice-India, Interpretation of Treaties by Indian Courts The Legality of Warand Use of Force: Outlawry of War-Historical Evolution; Position within the UN Charter; Definition of Aggression; and the Legality of Use of Nuclear Weapons Use of Force in International Law: States, Individual and United Nations Lectures-08 UNIT-IV The Law of Sea: Territorial Sea, High Seas, Exclusive Economic Zone, Continental Shelf, Continental Zone, Deep Sea Bed, Air Law: Sovereignty in Air Space, Freedoms and Liability Outer Space Law.
+Lectures-08

-Note: Eight questions shall be set with two questions from each unit.
-The candidates should be required to attempt four questions in all, selecting one question from each unit.
-Each question carry 15 Marks.
+Note:-The Question Paper will have four units.
+The Examiner is required to set eight questions with two questions from each unit.
+The candidate shall be required to attempt four questions selecting one question from each unit.
+Each question carries 15 marks.